Graphite features

 Live video stream compositing

-iPad app and keyboard-free controls
+Tablet app and keyboard-free controls

-Cloud document storage
+Cloud document storage/device sync

 Multiplayer collaborative editing